 - 1. Click on the box labeled "Add Other Costs," located at the upper right corner of the grid. - 2.
 A list of the major cost categories with associated detailed line items should appear. - 3.
 Click on the check box for each line item cost that needs to be included in the cost estimate.
-Alternatively, all the line items can be selected by clicking on the check box located in the "Include in Project Costs" column heading.

-- 4. After all the applicable line items have been selected, click on "Save." - 5.
+Alternatively, all the line items can be selected by clicking on the check box located in the "Include in Project Costs" column heading. - 4.
+After all the applicable line items have been selected, click on "Save." - 5.
 The Project Costs grid should reappear, populated with the line items selected. - 6.
-Fill in the estimated amount needed for each line item in both the "Total Project Costs" and "Requested Funding" columns.
-The amounts in each column should be the same except for requests for supplemental funding or for equipment funding. - 7.
-If a specific line item is needed, but was not included in the original selection, click again on "Add Other Costs," select the applicable line item in the grid that appears, and then save.
-The additional line item should appear in the main Project Costs grid. - 8.
-After the estimated amounts have been entered for each line item, click on the box labelled "Update Totals".
-The system should display subtotals for each major category of cost and a total project cost.
-The total amount requested should be equal to the amount entered on the "Funding Request" tab.
+Fill in the estimated amount needed for each line item in the "Requested Funding" column. - 7.
+If a specific line item is needed, but was not included in the original selection, click again on "Add Other Costs," to go back to select the applicable line item, and then save.

+8. After all estimated amounts have been entered for each line item, click on the box labelled "Update Totals".
+This will update the subtotals for each major cost category and the total project cost.
+The total cost should equal the amount entered in the "Funding Request" tab.